mir/fiddle-test-cov/README.md

 See the docs/ folder for the cthought process and results.

 ## Setup
-- Requirements: Python 3.13+, uv, Git, Make, OpenAI Codex CLI
+- Requirements: Python 3.13+, uv, Git, OpenAI Codex CLI
 - Install dependencies: `uv sync`

 ## Workflow